YaoveiD/CP-Library/README.md

 # CP-Library

-Library code for competitive programing.
+Library code for competitive programming.
 Some not written by me.